Apothecary Diaries Inspired Hairpin

 There’s many ways to build a flask, and many materials you can use too.
 For a good flask, you need a few things:

-enough distance from the edges of the flask to the pattern
+Enough distance from the edges of the flask to the pattern (~1-2 inches)

 Complete flatness between the two halves to prevent flashing (where metal can spill out the middle parting line of the flask)

-A way to perfectly align the top and bottom halves of the mold every time
+Some way of aligning the top and bottom halves of the mold every time

-I had to look into building flasks- there were so many guides on what to do that it was honestly very overwhelming.
-I ended up moving away from the jewellery space and started using techniques from traditional sandcasting, because their flasks were larger and explanations for why things worked seemed more scientific.
-Not to discredit the jewellery making g hobbyists but there was a lot of conflicting advice and so I didn’t trust it as much.
-I found videos that showed good flask building techniques, and tried to add my own spin to it.
-Typically you could build a 4 sided box, and then slice it in half to ensure a perfect fit in the middle.
-Unfortunately I did not have that luxury and had to cut 8 pieces by hand and pray that everything would be flat enough in the center.
+I had to look into how to build flasks- there were so many guides on what to do that it was honestly very overwhelming.
+I ended up moving away from the jewelry making space and started using techniques from traditional sandcasting, because their flasks were larger and explanations for why things worked seemed more scientific.
+Not to discredit the jewelry making hobbyists but there was a lot of conflicting advice and so I didn’t trust it as much.
+I found videos that showed good flask building techniques and tried to copy them as best I could.

 The size was still enough to maintain good distance between everything, so that was okay

-Sanding down the middle section let me make sure it was as close to flat as possible.
+Sanding down the middle section between the two halves of the flask let me make sure it was as close to flat as possible.
 To prevent it from rocking I also sanded the bottom.

-After seeing a bunch of different ways to align the boxes, I found one that I could adapt.
+After seeing a bunch of different ways to align the boxes, I found one that I could adopt.
 They had used wood to make these slabs that align all four sides.
-I hated the idea of having to cut more wood, so I made custom 3D printed side pieces with drill holes, chamfer, and handles so I could easily mount them on to my box.
-In theory, according to Claude LOL the heat dissipation through the sides should not be enough to cause the PLA to bend.
-So I was in the clear for the pieces to be PLA.
+I hated the idea of having to cut more wood because it was such a pain and so much manual labor, so I made custom 3D printed side pieces with countersunk drill holes, and handles so I could easily mount them on to my box.
+In theory, the heat dissipation through the sides should not be enough to cause the PLA to flex or melt.

 From all the sandcasting research I did, there’s things you need to do in order to get a good sand casting.
-Or else it could be completely cooked.
-One of these things was creating a basin for pouring, a bridge, which then goes into a hole called a sprue, which then goes through runners into the casting.
-Overflow must go up and out through a riser to allow trapped air to move out of the pattern area.
-These steps allow for molten metal to smoothly flow into the casting.
+One of these things was creating a basin for pouring, as well as a bridge, which then goes into a hole called a sprue, which then goes through runners into the casting.
+Overflow must go up and out through a riser to allow trapped air to move out of the casting area.
+These steps allow for molten metal to smoothly flow into the casting without any gaps and with minimal defects.
 I forget but there’s ways to reduce shrinkage too.
-Or adding more air holes in smaller areas so that metal can flow to it easier.
-The pouring basin is to reduce sloshing of the metal and so you get a smooth channel of Liquid Metal coming in.
-There’s also pouring techniques to reduce slag and oxidized pieces from slipping in, man there’s just so much that I had learned that I forget now.
+Another method I should use next time is adding more air holes for smaller areas of the pattern so that metal can flow to it easier.
+The pouring basin is to reduce sloshing of the metal and so you get a smooth channel of liquid metal coming in with no slag and air bubbles.
+There’s also pouring techniques to reduce slag and oxidized pieces from slipping in.. there’s just so much that I had learned that I forget now.

 Anyways, after the flask was built, it was time to fill it with sand!
-Here’s how it works- first, half of the pattern is placed at the top of the bottom flask, facing downwards. you then lightly dust the bottom of the flask using a makeup brush and parting powder.
-I used graphite powder for industrial furnace applications but I would probably use talc instead if I were to do it again, for the reason being it’s makes it hard to differentiate burnt sand and sand coated with graphite powder after its done.
-This is done to prevent the pattern from sticking to the sand, making it easier to remove without disrupting the sand.
+Here’s how it works- first, the bottom half of the pattern is placed at the top of the bottom flask, facing downwards. you then lightly dust the bottom of the flask using a makeup brush and parting powder.
+I used graphite powder for industrial furnace applications but I would probably use talc instead if I were to do it again, for the sole reason being it’s makes it hard to differentiate burnt sand and sand coated with graphite powder after the casting is done.
+The parting powder is used to prevent the pattern from sticking to the sand, making it easier to remove without disrupting the sand.
 A note on safety- make sure you wear a respirator for this, it is very fine and bad for your lungs.

 Credit: Sand rammer 3D model by @Paul'sGarage